 Cripps Hall (Dining Hall), Queens' College.
 The doors are closed at 19.30 (be sure to be there on time – otherwise you won't be let in!).

 The dress code is suit and ties for the gentlemen and an appropriate equivalent for the ladies (no jeans, sneakers or t-shirts allowed!).
 Gowns are mandatory for Queens' members.

-You can book tickets for yourself and up to three guests on Upay.
-Bookings open one month prior to the event and close at lunchtime of the weekday before the dinner.
+You can book tickets for yourself and one guest on Upay.
+Bookings open one week prior to the event and close at lunchtime of the weekday before the dinner.

 Vacation Formals are the same as Formal Halls, apart from taking place during out of term-time and in the Old Hall.
 There are usually one to four vacation formals per term break.

-Guest nights are slightly fancier formal halls; they are the perfect opportunity to invite up to two family members or friends to enjoy a lovely dinner in the beautiful Old Hall.
-They usually cost around 20£.
+Guest nights are slightly fancier formal halls; they are the perfect opportunity to invite a guest to enjoy a lovely dinner in the beautiful Old Hall.

 They happen two or three times per term.
 Exact dates will be advertised.
 In Lent Term, two Guest Nights are dedicated to the Scottish poet Robert Burns (Burns Nights).